Unitary Socialist Party (Romania)

-The United Socialist Party (Partidul Socialist Unitar, abbreviated P.S.U.) was a political party in Romania, formed in 1933 through the merger of the Independent Socialist Party (PSI) and the Socialist Party (led by Constantin Popovici).
+The Unitary Socialist Party (Partidul Socialist Unitar, abbreviated P.S.U.) was a political party in Romania, formed in 1933 through the merger of the Independent Socialist Party (PSI) and the Socialist Party (led by Constantin Popovici).
 PSU was a small party but played an important role within the left-wing movement, especially through its repeated attempts to promote unity between the Communist Party (PCR) and Social Democratic Party (PSD).
 PSU was affiliated with the London-based International Bureau of Revolutionary Socialist Unity.

 Towards the merger of Popovici and the Independent Socialists

 The Socialist Party of Popovici held its party congress 11–12 March 1933.
 The final declaration of the congress called for working towards socialist unity on the basis of class struggle, and appealed for the formation of a 'Federation of the Social and Independent Socialist Parties' as an intermediary step towards merger of the two parties.
 After the Socialist Party congress, a meeting was held at the PSI headquarters at which a joint commission for the Federation was created—with C. Popovici, M. Radian, N. Bogatin and Florin Petrescu from the Popovici socialists and Ștefan Voitec, M. Raichman, Zaharia Tănase and C. Popescu from PSI.